OmegaPointZero/nodechan/README.md

 The init.sh script creates the necessary folders to hold uploaded files and run the server.
 You can either run "./init.sh" or "npm start".
 Nodechan comes with 2 site banners; you can add additional images (300x100) to the folder /public/staticImages/banners/ to add more.
 There will be an admin panel entry shortly to take care of this.

-This currently needs to be tested with ZERO boards on a fresh Mongo database, and running it without adding any boards first might cause it to crash.
+### The first time you run the server

-THE VERY FIRST TIME YOU RUN THIS SERVER, you should comment out lines 215-219 of /app/routes.js, and uncomment lines 225-228.
+You should comment out lines 215-219 of /app/routes.js, and uncomment lines 225-228.
 Start the server, make sure it connects to your Mongo Database, and whatever username/password you put in, Nodechan will write to the database as an admin.
 Do this for whatever administrators you want initially, then comment out lines 225-228 and uncomment 215-219 again.
 This will then allow you to run the nodechan server and log into it as an administrator.
 Nodechan doesn't allow user/admin registration by design for security reasons, so this is a quick and easy way unless you want to enter the schema information manually.

 Future updates will allow existing administrators to register new administrators, but that's not quite priority right now.